alvarordn/co-estimator/Smart attack/README.md

 | 8       | POI         | U         | 98%       | Economic loss                 |
 | 9       | POI         | U         | 102%      | Economic loss                 |

-Each case is described next:
+Next, each of the cases is described:

 ### **Case 0**
 - **Description**: This test case aims to simulate an attack that could trigger the disconnection of an inverter due to overvoltage.
 To achieve this, the attack sets the inverter's voltage below the measured value, potentially causing an overvoltage condition that leads the inverter to trip.